-To give life to these commitments, the developing economies through the MEM declaration promised several actions that were highly compatible with the G8's plan in both the short and medium term.
-In the short term up to 2012, they endorsed the sectoral approach and improving efficiency through it and promised to "improve significantly energy efficiency."
+To give life to these commitments, the developing economies through the MEM declaration promised several actions that were highly compatible with the G8's plan in the short and medium term.
+In the short term up to 2012, they endorsed the sectoral approach and through it promised to "improve significantly energy efficiency."
 In the medium term they emphasized how sinks could help stabilize greenhouse gases in the atmosphere and identified deforestation, forest degradation, forest fires, forest governance and land use and its change.
-For the long term they supported a "shared vision" of co-operative action with a "global goal for emissions reductions."
-They bluntly affirmed "deep cuts in global emissions will be necessary" and urged "serious consideration" of "ambitious IPCC scenarios."

-Most broadly the MEM endorsed an agenda that was highly compatible with that of the G8.
-There was a similar convergence on the basic principles in both.
-There were only three major differences: the MEM's emphasis on the UN process; on financing, technology transfer and capacity building; a refusal to identify "at least 50% by 2050" as the long-term goal for themselves.
+Most broadly the MEM endorsed an approach that was quite compatible with that of the G8.
+There was a convergence on the basic principles in both.
+There were only three major differences: the MEM's emphasis on the UN process; on financing, technology transfer and capacity building; and its refusal to identify "at least 50% by 2050" as the long-term goal for themselves.

-Amidst this major movement there were some missed opportunities in controlling climate change.
-First there was only a small step to endorse nuclear energy as a critical zero-emission source.
+Amidst this major movement there were some missed opportunities to control climate change.
+First there was only a small step to endorse nuclear energy as a critical zeroemission source.
 Second, there was no effort to end the use of carbon-saturated coal, beyond the endorsement of the experimental, unproven technology of CCS.
 Third, there were no specific measures to stimulate renewables such as wind, solar, geothermal and hydro, although second-generation biofuels got a verbal boost.
 Fourth, energy conservation and the need to reduce received only a passing nod.
-Fifth, there was no direct affirmation of or major movement on the 997 commitment to reduce greenhouse gases by 2010 - now only two years away.
+Fifth, there was no direct affirmation of, or major movement on, the 1997 commitment to reduce greenhouse gases by 2010 - now only two years away.

-Criticism came from some that G8 leaders were making their 50-2050 commitment from different base years, rather than the Europeans' Kyoto favourite of 1990.
+Criticism came from some that G8 leaders were making their 50-2050 commitment from different base years, rather than from the Europeans' Kyoto favourite of 1990.
 This criticism had little merit.
 There was no scientific rationale for 1990.
 The increase in emissions between 1990 and 2008 was much smaller than the business-as-usual increase in the 42 years from 2008 to 2050.
-The promise of "at least 50%" meant in Japan's case a 60-80% reduction, with the additional cut more than compensating for the 1990 to 2008 change.
+The promise of "at least 50%" meant in Japan's case a 60-80% reduction, with the additional cut more than compensating for the 1990 to 2008 change-a 1990 base would mean that countries such as Germany would do less.
 And there was never any chance that the U.S. or O5 would accept 1990 as the new base year for themselves.